GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- Next we need to update the keystores in all of our Gluu instances, including the primary server
+- Next, update the keystores in all Gluu instances, including the primary server

-- Download this script to **every** server, which automatically removes and adds the necessary certificates to the keystore
+- Download this script to **every** server, which automatically removes and adds the necessary certificates to the keystore:

 ```